ELEMENTs-JP/ELEMENTs.Environment/README.md

 [Bootstrap js.delivr Documentation](https://getbootstrap.com/docs/5.1/getting-started/introduction/)

 ![Bootstrap Controls](https://raw.githubusercontent.com/ELEMENTs-JP/the-ELEMENTs-Environment/master/ELEMENTs.Environment/Screenshots/Bootstrap%20Controls.png)
-The Waiting Progress Control is not implemented in Bootstrap and therefore does not work with the Bootstrap CSS framework.

 ## Tabler.IO
 To make the controls and user interfaces work visually with Tabler.IO, you need to include the Tabler.IO libraries / script files in the HTML files.
 We used the following links in the test environment and created the screenshots based on them.
 Don't forget to note the @ symbol twice in the HTML code/link so that the Blazor engine doesn't throw errors.